docsforadobe/premiere-scripting-guide/13 - SourceMonitor object/sourcemonitor.rst

 **Returns**

-Returns a ``Time`` object containing the position of the Source monitor's current time indicator.
+Returns a :ref:`time` containing the position of the Source monitor's current time indicator.

 ----